Frequently Asked Questions

 Which Bible translation do you use?

-which unnecessarily divides of the
+which has been used to unnecessarily divide of the

 body of Christ and was not held by any prominent saints prior to the